 One of the negative money beliefs that many people have is that they’ll never be able to do all of the things they want to do.
 They won’t be able to go on that dream vacation or buy that dream house because they won’t have enough money.
 And because they believe it to be true, they don’t really take steps to change it.

 I can tell you right now that if you don’t actually take steps to reach your financial goals, you won’t reach them.
-There will never come a day where you just magically have enough money in your bank account to achieve your financial goal.
+There will never come a day when you just magically have enough money in your bank account to achieve your financial goal.

 When you actually take steps to set and go after goals, you start making progress on them.
 And as you start making progress on them, your money mindset gets better and better because you realize what is possible.
 It’s a constant cycle, and you get to decide which direction it goes!